-My book The Copyright Enforcement Enigma - Internet politics and the 'Telecoms Package' was published in December 2011 by Palgrave Macmillan.
-Click through the link for more information, including a contents list.
+My other book The Copyright Enforcement Enigma - Internet politics and the 'Telecoms Package' was published in December 2011 by Palgrave Macmillan.
+If you are interested, please click through the link for more information, including a contents list.

 I have more than five years' worth of research on file in the specialist area of Internet policy, copyright and civil liberties.
 I am available for speaking engagements, conference presentations and any other research or consultancy projects.
-Please contact me if you would like to discuss further.
+Please contact me if you have a project or event you would like to discuss.

 I am happy to say that I successfully defended my PhD thesis - entitled The Political Battle for Online Content in the European Union - on 7 September 2010, with no corrections I researched my PhD at the University of Westminster Communications and Media Research Institute (CAMRI), where I was a self-funded student.
 I am currently a member of a Brussels working group on Internet policy and 'freedoms'.
 I have presented aspects of my research in Berlin, Washington.
 Barcelona and Brussels, including in the European Parliament.
 The details of these presentations are in the pages under 'Presentations'.
 I've written two papers based on my PhD research, published by the American University, Washington College of Law and JIPITEC (see Published Work).